gears and cogs on bluish background

 Job Costing Takes Your Game to a New Level

 Dan’s Excavating seeks greater details through its job cost reporting.
-In addition to tracking costs by job, Dan wants to see how his job costs break down by individual cost code.
+In addition to tracking costs by job, Dan wants to see how his job costs are broken down by individual cost codes.
 Using an accounting system that allows for flexible job cost coding and tracking, Dan has access to a detailed job status report.
-With just the click of a mouse, he can see demolition, site preparation and other cost codes broken down by labor, material and subcontract costs.
-This allows Dan to identify precisely which area of his job (e.g., demolition) is exceeding expectations or under-performing.
+With just the click of a mouse, he can see demolition, site preparation, and other cost codes broken down by labor, material, and subcontract costs.
+This allows Dan to identify precisely which area of his job (e.g., demolition) exceeds expectations or is underperforming.
 Equally important, he has more detailed historical data for bidding on future jobs.

 The Big Bat: Job Cost Reporting